aefox/intra-hq/README.md

 Make sure you are using yarn>=0.23

 ### json-server
 We're using [json-server](https://github.com/typicode/json-server) to mock our API needs.
 You need to install this globally with `yarn global add json-server`.

 ## Running the project

 From the command line run the following:
 - `yarn install` (this will download all dependencies)
-- `yarn start` (this will start the webpack development server with hot reload; it will also start the json server)
+- `yarn start` (this will start the webpack development server with hot reload)
+- `yarn jsonserver` (this will start the json-server we're using to mock the API)